-Given that the two sensors (Figure 6.9) have very similar resistances, the option to supply the sensors with a constant current source was chosen.
+By taking into account the setup from Figure 6.9, the option to supply the sensors with a constant voltage source was tested but the response proved to be unstable.
+Given that the two sensors have very similar resistances, the option to supply the sensors with a constant current source was chosen.
 The K2635A current source was set to 6 mA.
 The current was evenly distributed be-tween the two sensors as confirmed by the offset voltages measured for each sensor, which are very close to those when the sensors were separately supplied at 3 mA.
-In the conditions described above, the following data is established:
+In the conditions described above, the K2635A source determined:

-- The voltage at the terminals of the bridge: 4.399 V; - The total resistance of the bridge: 0.734 $k\Omega$ ; - The power dissipated by the bridge: 13.1 mW.
+- The voltage at the terminals of the bridge: 4.399 V; - The total resistance of the bridge: 0.734 k $\Omega$ ; - The power dissipated by the bridge: 13.1 mW.

 The response characteristic of the AMR sensor in differential mode as a function of current flowing through the printed Ag band is depicted in Figure 6.15.
-A good linearity of the system with a sensitivity between $4-4.67 \cdot 10^{-4}$ mV/mA was obtained.
+We can note a good linearity of the system with a sensitivity between $4-4.67\cdot10^{-4}$ mV/mA.